-The Company maintained its net asset position of £162,680k (2020: £162,554k), with a remaining PPI provision of £144k (2020: £2,292k), to cover future redress payments to customers and related administration costs.
+The Company maintained its net asset position of £163,893k (2021: £162,680k), with a remaining PPI provision of £42k (2021: £144k), to cover any closing charges and administrative expenses.

 Key Performance Indicators ("KPIs")

 The Company's directors are of the opinion that using KPIs is not necessary for an understanding of the development, performance and position of the Company.